JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Control property `schemaUrl` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value representing a valid URL.
 The URL must reference a schema file describing the possible structure of the request body.

-If `encoding` is either "json" or "json+files" then the schema should describe the JSON data.
+If `encoding` is either "json" or "json+files" then the schema should describe the JSON data. `schemaUrl` handling is not defined for other encoding types.

 The default schema language is [JSON schema](http://json-schema.org/).